sunnychase/HexadMasterStrategy/README.md

 - Scans for valid Hexad patterns in either current or higher timeframe (MTF option).
 - Applies confirmation filters:
-  - EMA 50 for trend alignment
+  - `EMA 50`: Trend direction filter
-  - RSI for momentum check
+  - `SMA 20 Volume`: Used for volume confirmation
+  - `RSI 14`: Momentum filter
-  - Volume for conviction
+  - `9DMA`: Plotted for trend-following confirmation
-  - Final candle breakout confirmation
+  - `Candle`: Final candle breakout confirmation
 - Executes **long or short trades** when all criteria are met.
 - Uses a **trailing stop** for dynamic exits rather than a fixed bar count.